Residents who could lose voting rights paying for WCID plant

 Killeen’s plant funding agreement with the water district was approved by the Killeen City Council in February 2014.

-According to city of Killeen spokeswoman Hilary Shine, debt payments from 2015 through 2018 made to WCID No. 1 for the project total approximately $3.8 million.
-The city’s 2019 payment is scheduled at approximately $1.25 million.
+According to city of Killeen spokeswoman Hilary Shine, debt payments from 2015 through 2018 made to WCID No. 1 for the project total about $3.8 million.
+The city’s 2019 payment is scheduled at about $1.25 million.

-Harker Heights, Copperas Cove, Bell County Water Control and Improvement District No. 3 and 439 Water Supply Corp. pay debt service to cover the remaining cost of the plant.
+Harker Heights, Copperas Cove, Bell County Water Control and Improvement District No. 3 and 439 Water Supply Corporation pay debt service to cover the remaining cost of the plant.

 The water board will meet at 9 a.m. the next day, Wednesday, at 201 S. 38th St.